aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter04.en.md

 weight = 40

 +++
-Once flatfile are successfully loaded into imdb database, explore the source data based on data definition available over [IMDB website](https://www.imdb.com/interfaces/).
+Once the flat files are successfully loaded into the imdb database, explore the source data based on the data definition available over [IMDB website](https://www.imdb.com/interfaces/).

-You can always perform lift and shift migration from relatational databases to DynamoDB using Database Migration Service.
+You can always perform lift and shift migration from relational databases to DynamoDB using Database Migration Service.
-Though, our focus in this excercise is to migrate subset of data in the most denormalized format possible.
-This will help to avoid any join during read operations and improve query performance.
+Though, our focus in this exercise is to migrate a subset of data in the most denormalized format possible.
+This will help to avoid any joins during query operations and improve query performance.
-Only subset of source data will be denormalized and moved to target DynamoDB tables.
-The degree of denormalization will highly depend upon the query access partterns.
+The only subset of source data will be denormalized and moved to target DynamoDB tables.
+The degree of denormalization will highly depend upon the query access patterns.
-In this excercise we will focus on designing denormalized MySQL view that will be migrated to DynamoDB.
-The concept is widely adopted in design principals followed during Customer 360.
+In this exercise, we will focus on designing a denormalized MySQL view that will be migrated to DynamoDB.
+The concept is widely adopted in design principles followed during Customer 360.

-Exploring the imdbdataset, you may notice tconst and nconst fields that is uniquely assigned to each movies and crew member respectively.
-We will use this primary key across all 7 tables to create joins and pull subset of columns inside the target view.
-Also, to demonstrate row level filtering the view just filters all the movies published in english language.
+Exploring the IMDB dataset, you may notice tconst and nconst fields that are uniquely assigned to each movie and crew member respectively.
+We will use this primary key across all 7 tables to create joins and pull a subset of columns inside the target view.
+Also, to demonstrate row-level filtering the view just filters all the movies published in the English language.

 Copy below code and paste into mysql command line
 ```bash